Ibaslogic/Ibaslogic/src/posts/2020-06-07-simple-guide-to-react-form/simple-guide-to-react-form.md

 ---
 title: "Handling Form Inputs in React – A Simple Step-by-Step Guide"
 description: "React form is fun and easy to work with.
-Let me show you how to handle multiple input fields with an onChange handler."
+In this tutorial, you'll learn how to handle multiple input fields with an onChange handler."
 category: "React"
 datePublished: "2020-06-07 10:32:00"
 dateUpdated: "2020-06-07 10:32:00"